• Skip to main content

 • Divide dough into 3 pieces, this will be your braid strands..
 Take 1 of the strands and roll making a long snake, about 10-12 inches long, about 1-2 inches thick.
 Use a rolling pin to flatten the strand if needed.

-• Divide apple mixture between the strands, draining any excess liquid so the apples are not too wet and seal the strand.
+• Divide the apple mixture in half, for each challah.
+Then divide the halved apple mixture between the 3 strands of your first challah, draining any excess liquid so the apples are not too wet and seal the strand.

 • Braid a 3 strand braid and roll into a circle to make a round challah.
-Place challot on baking sheet and let rise for another 20 minutes.
+Place challah on baking sheet and let rise for another 20 minutes.
+Repeat with the other challah.

 • Brush challot with egg wash and top with streusel topping.

-• Bake challah for 40-45 minutes until cooked through. if topping begins to darken too fast, cover with foil for the last 10 minutes.
+• Bake both challah for 40-45 minutes until cooked through.
+If topping begins to darken too fast, cover with foil for the last 10 minutes.

 Notes